-In about one week, western Christians will commemorate all the dead on November 2, the Feast of All Souls.
+In about two weeks, western Christians will commemorate all the dead on November 2, the Feast of All Souls.
 This commemoration is important to Filipinos, and I am often asked the question: Can we still keep All Saints and All Souls Day?

 The short answer: All Souls Day is not on our calendar.

 However it is always appropriate for Christian people to pray for our departed loved ones!
 Many families, not only in the Philippines but in many places, have the custom of observing All Souls Day or the anniversary of a loved one’s death by visiting the cemetery or even having a picnic meal there at the grave.
 This is a healthy and pious custom, reminding us that “God is the God of the living, not of the dead, for all live to Him” (Luke 20:38).
 None of those who have fallen asleep in Christ are separated from Him, and death does not divide the Church.

 Additionally, we have an Orthodox service called the Trisagion for the Departed or General Panihida which your priest offers at least seven times every year, on the Saturdays of Souls.
 Every Saturday is a traditional day to pray for the dead, because Christ rested in the tomb on Saturday.
 But these Saturdays are especially chosen for commemoration of the dead:

 - The Saturday of Meatfare Week (the second Saturday before Great Lent)

 - The third Saturday during Great Lent

 - Radonitsa (Monday or Tuesday after Thomas Sunday)

 - Demetrius Saturday (the Saturday before the feast of Saint Demetrius of Thessaloniki — Oct.
 26/Nov.
 8).
 This year it is on Saturday, October 28.